The following is a description of all LibreOffice Draw menus, submenus and their dialogs.

 The menus are context sensitive.
 This means that those menu items are available that are relevant to the work currently being carried out.
 If the cursor is located in a text, then all of those menu items are available that are needed to edit the text.
 If you have selected graphics in a document, then you will see all of the menu items that can be used to edit graphics.

-This menu contains general commands for working with Draw documents, such as open, close and print.
+This menu contains general commands for working with Draw documents, such as create, open, close and print.
 To close LibreOffice Draw, click Exit.

 The commands in this menu are used to edit Draw documents (for example, copying and pasting).